-For many years mathematicians, scientists, engineers and others interested in math have played “year games” via e-mail.
-We don’t always know whether it’s possible to write all the numbers from 1 to 100 using only the digits in the current year, but it’s fun to see how many you can find.
+For many years mathematicians, scientists, engineers and others interested in mathematics have played “year games” via e-mail and in newsgroups.
+We don’t always know whether it is possible to write expressions for all the numbers from 1 to 100 using only the digits in the current year, but it is fun to try to see how many you can find.
 This year may prove to be a challenge.

-Use the digits in the year 2016 to write mathematical expressions for the counting numbers 1 through 100.
+Use the digits in the year 2018 to write mathematical expressions for the counting numbers 1 through 100.
 The goal is adjustable: Young children can start with looking for 1-10, middle grades with 1-25.

 You must use all four digits.
 You may not use any other numbers.

-Solutions that keep the year digits in 2-0-1-6 order are preferred, but not required.
+Solutions that keep the year digits in 2-0-1-8 order are preferred, but not required.